26 Things You Should Avoid Wearing On A Plane

 Shorts

 The main reason you might want to skip out on wearing shorts on an airplane is that they don't provide your legs with much protection from germs.
 Airplane seats aren't as spotless as you might hope, even though flight attendants do their best to keep everything as pristine as possible between flights.
-It's possible that messy fliers who've taken an airplane seat before you used the seat as a place to wipe off their hands after eating snacks, rubbing their nose, or cleaning the spit-up of a young infant.
+It's possible that messy fliers who've taken an airplane seat before you used the seat as a place to wipe off their hands after eating snacks, rubbing their nose, or cleaning an infant's spit-up.

 Advertisement